What is the

 Writers Group?

 The All Party Writers Group (APWG) was established in November 2007.
-All party groups allow MPs and Lords from all sides of the political spectrum to keep both government and opposition parties informed on specific policy issues, taking on board opinions from both within and outside Parliament.
+All party groups enable MPs and Lords from across the political spectrum to keep both government and opposition parties informed on specific policy issues.
+This system allows for groups to take on board opinions and research from industry experts and parliamentary champions.

 The All Party Writers Group’s aims are: